-The Department of Energy's Institute for Nuclear Theory, on the University of Washington campus, invites applications for one "INT Fellow" position starting November 2019.
-"INT Fellow" carries the rank of Research Assistant Professor within the Physics Department, with which the INT is affiliated.
+The Department of Energy's Institute for Nuclear Theory, at the University of Washington, invites applications for an "INT Fellow" position starting Fall 2021.
+This position carries the rank of Research Assistant Professor within the Physics Department, and is a limited term appointment for a duration of up to 5 years.
+This is a full-time, 12-month position and is not eligible for tenure.
 University of Washington faculty engage in teaching, research and service.
-This is a full-time, 12-month position and is not tenure eligible.
 Opportunities are available for teaching and graduate student supervision.
 The INT's local research interests include QCD, lattice gauge theory, quantum computing, many-body theory, nuclear astrophysics, effective field theory, weak interactions and symmetries, relativistic heavy ion physics, high energy nuclear physics, and nuclear structure.
 The Institute hosts approximately 450 visiting scientists each year, representing all areas of nuclear physics as well as its intersections with neighboring subfields.

-Applicants must have a Ph.D. (or equivalent degree) and a strong record of published research in high energy nuclear theory and the theory of superdense matter.
+Applicants must have a Ph.D. (or foreign equivalent) and a strong record of published research in nuclear theory, broadly defined.

-Applications should include a cover letter, curriculum vitae, statement of future research interests, and three letters of reference.
-Applications received by May 3, 2019, will receive full consideration.
-Inquiries should be directed to Prof. Larry McLerran: email@example.com.
+Applications must include a cover letter, curriculum vitae, statement of future research interests, and three letters of reference.
+The group values contributions to diversity, equity and inclusion in STEM fields, and to outreach; these can be described in the cover letter.
+Review of applications will begin on November 15, 2020, and will continue until the position is filled.
+Inquiries should be directed to Larry McLerran: firstname.lastname@example.org.

 University of Washington is an affirmative action and equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, marital status, pregnancy, genetic information, gender identity or expression, age, disability, or protected veteran status.